 Year 8: The above curriculum is continued and additional courses are begun in a second Modern Language and Latin.

-Year 9: The above curriculum continues and a course is begun in Careers Education.
+Year 9: The above curriculum continues.
 Science lessons are organised as the discrete subjects, Biology, Chemistry and Physics.

 NB Design & Technology incorporates Textiles Technology, Food Technology and Product Design.